cylc/cylc-doc/src/7-to-8/caveats.rst

 Cylc |version| Caveats
 ======================

-There are a few Cylc 7 features which do not yes have direct replacements in Cylc 8.
+There are a few Cylc 7 features which do not yet have direct replacements in Cylc 8.
 These features will be re-implemented in future releases.